Top 5 Factors to Consider When Choosing Custom Gasket Materials

 4. Durometer

 Simply put, the durometer reading is used to determine the hardness or softness of a given gasket.
-This number goes hand in hand with compression set, because the softer the material is, the higher compression set it has, and vice versa.

 The durometer scale is referred to as a “shore” number, and ranges on a scale from 0-100.
 Softer gasket materials will register closer to “0”, while harder materials will register closer to “100”.